noemimanzo/IotProject/README_laura.md

 # IotProject - LoraWAN Network

-This repo contains the solution to project number 2 of the Politecnico di Milano course Internet of things class 2023.
+This repository contains the solution to project number 2 of the Politecnico di Milano course Internet of things class 2023.

 ## Description